o-william-white/Enset_tGBS/README.md

-### calculate proportion of the Xanthomonas campestris pv. musacearum genome identified in the blast search
+### Calculate proportion of the Xanthomonas campestris pv. musacearum genome identified in the blast search

 ```
 # get ref names for all contigs in xcm assembly